 Some growers choose to flush their crops before harvest.
 Flushing involves feeding plants only water to remove the nutrients from the plants right before the harvest.

-Step 5: Harvest
+Step 5: Harvest for Weed

 After many months of carefully tending to your plants, it's time to harvest your crop.
 But, how do you know when your buds have reached their peak freshness?
 Here are some guidelines to consider to perfectly time you are harvest: